kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 3) Configuration parameters get erased when re-starting the Pi or Node Red server.
 4) Resize your browser tab (zoom in/out) to get all the dashboard groups to align correctly on the page.
 You can hit F11 to go full screen.
 5) On the line charts, the most recent data point time is typically in local time with the rest of the data points in UTC.
 This is a known bug in the graphing dashboard node.
+6) The great circle lines in the Worldmap node currently have an issue with the international date line.
+The developers are working on this bug.

 ## Upgrading